WillHaack/mustardjs/README.md

 The base URL for requests to the order API.
 Setting this after Mustard loads has no effect.

 Direct: `ordrin.orderUrl`

+#### No Proxy
+Mustard will not make any API requests if this value is truthy.

+Direct: `ordrin.noProxy`

 ### Restaurant List